Timothy T. Taylor Home Page

 “Introduction,” in Values and Public Policy, a collection of essays co-edited with Henry J. Aaron and Thomas E. Mann.
 Brookings Institution, 1994, pp. 1-15.

-Newspaper columnist for the “Commentary” page of the San Jose Mercury News from 1989 to 1997, writing about 35 articles each year, mainly on economics topics.
+Newspaper columnist for the "Commentary" page of the San Jose Mercury News from 1989 to 1997, writing about 25-30 articles each year, mainly signed columns on economics topics.
 Many columns disseminated nationally over the Knight-Ridder-Tribune wire.
+Also, a handful of op-ed pieces written for the (Minneapolis) Star Tribune in 2009 and 2010.

 Top of Page